-CAUTION: Never experiment with other fuels.
+CAUTION: Never experiment with other fuels or fuel ratios.
 The use of unrecommended fuel can result in snowmobile performance deterioration and damage to critical parts in the fuel system and engine components.
 Do not mismatch oil reservoir cap with fuel tank cap.
-Install cap that is identified OCTANE RATING OF 91 RECOMMENDED.
+Oil reservoir cap is identified OIL.

+Always stop engine before refueling.
 Fuel may be pressurized, open cap slowly.
 Fuel is flammable and explosive.
 Never use an open flame to check fuel level.
 Never smoke or allow flame or spark in vicinity.
+Always work in a well ventilated area.
 Never top up the fuel tank before placing the vehicle in a warm area.
 As temperature increases, fuel expands and may overflow.
 Always wipe off any fuel spillage from the vehicle.